 In October 2013, the library celebrated two major milestones: 10 years in the current Main Library building and 110 years as a public library in Oak Park.
-Learn more about our public library history and watch our Anniversary Celebration video .
+Learn more about our library history and watch our Anniversary Celebration video .

 The Main Library building was awarded the Chicago Building Congress Merit Award for Best New Construction - Suburbs for the year 2003.
 The award states that the main library building project "displays distinctive design, outstanding construction and a positive impact on the surrounding community."